-Additionally, the guide "Getting to Know the Mining Client" first published in 2021 as a proposal by the SBG Initiative, is undergoing an update in line with current mining regulations in Colombia.
-The purpose of this guide is to educate the financial sector about the specifics of legal and responsible mining in Colombia and how it is regulated, supervised, and controlled by the country's mining and environmental institutions.
+Significant steps have been taken to improve mutual understanding between the financial and the mining sectors.
+The SBG Initiative supported the reformulation mining in Colombia and how it is regulated, supervised, and controlled by the country's mining and environmental institutions.
 It provides the financial sector with tools to understand legal mining operations and facilitate their integration into the financial system.
 Both guides will be available in the first quarter of 2024.